HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 Korba, Chhattisgarh

-~0.57 MTPA<10%Part of Vedanta group targets; Chhattisgarh coal belt location adds grid RE transition complexityVery high exposure — coal belt location
+~0.57 MTPA<10%Firmly part of Vedanta group targets.
+The deep Chhattisgarh coal belt location adds severe grid RE transition complexity.Very high exposure

-Odisha — home to Vedanta’s Jharsuguda and NALCO’s Angul smelter — offers one of India’s better industrial open access frameworks for large consumers.
-The state’s RE Policy 2022 provides 50% CSS exemption and 25% wheeling exemption for in-state projects.
-Wind-solar hybrid with battery storage delivered via open access in Odisha currently costs approximately Rs 3.5–4.5/kWh all-in — comparable to coal CPP electricity at Rs 4.5–5.5/kWh for equivalent reliability.
-The economic barrier to RE transition at Odisha smelters is now grid reliability and banking policy, not cost.
-Wind-solar hybrid plus battery storage addresses the reliability constraint.
-The ISTS waiver allows procurement from Rajasthan or Gujarat where renewable resources are superior.
-The investment case is present-tense — the CBAM case strengthens it further.
+Odisha, proudly home to Vedanta's massive Jharsuguda and NALCO's Angul smelters, comfortably offers one of India's significantly better industrial open access frameworks for huge consumers.
+The progressive state's RE Policy 2022 beautifully provides a 50% CSS exemption and a 25% wheeling exemption strictly for in-state projects.
+Wind-solar hybrid paired with heavy battery storage delivered via open access in Odisha currently costs a very reasonable Rs 3.5 to 4.5/kWh all-in.
+This is highly comparable to dirty coal CPP electricity at Rs 4.5 to 5.5/kWh for surprisingly equivalent reliability.
+The real economic barrier to aggressive RE transition at Odisha smelters is now mostly grid reliability and banking policy, no longer raw cost.
+Wind-solar hybrid heavily paired with battery storage neatly addresses the reliability constraint.
+The clever ISTS waiver easily allows procurement from sunny Rajasthan or windy Gujarat where renewable resources are vastly superior.
+The investment case is incredibly strong in the present tense, and the looming CBAM case strengthens it even further.

-Secondary aluminium — the structural CBAM advantage that is already real
+Secondary aluminium: The structural CBAM advantage that is already entirely real

-Secondary aluminium — produced from scrap rather than bauxite reduction — has dramatically lower embedded emissions than primary aluminium from any electricity source, because the electrolytic reduction step is bypassed entirely.
-Remelting aluminium scrap requires only 500–750 kWh/t — approximately 5% of primary smelting energy.
-Even a coal-powered secondary producer carries embedded emissions of approximately 0.5–1.5 tCO₂/t, well below the 1.423 tCO₂/t CBAM benchmark for primary aluminium electrolysis.
+Secondary aluminium, cleverly produced from scrap rather than intense bauxite reduction, carries dramatically lower embedded emissions than any primary aluminium from any electricity source, simply because the dirty electrolytic reduction step is beautifully bypassed entirely.
+Remelting aluminium scrap only requires an easy 500 to 750 kWh/t, which is roughly 5% of massive primary smelting energy.
+Even a completely coal-powered secondary producer proudly carries embedded emissions of only about 0.5 to 1.5 tCO₂/t, sitting well below the strict 1.423 tCO₂/t CBAM benchmark for primary aluminium electrolysis.

-This is not a future scenario — it is a current competitive advantage under the existing Scope 1 framework, and it becomes more valuable as primary aluminium CBAM costs escalate.
-Hindalco’s 300,000 tonne scrap recycling facility in Gujarat and India’s growing domestic scrap pool as aluminium stock ages are enabling this pathway at scale.
+This is absolutely not a wild future scenario.
+It is a highly powerful current competitive advantage thriving under the existing Scope 1 framework, and it only becomes vastly more valuable as primary aluminium CBAM costs inevitably escalate.
+Hindalco's brilliant 300,000-tonne scrap recycling facility in Gujarat and India's rapidly growing domestic scrap pool as older aluminium stock gracefully ages are heavily enabling this cleaner pathway at massive scale.

-The pre-consumer scrap anti-circumvention rule introduced under the 2025 Omnibus package adds a constraint: pre-consumer scrap originating from high-carbon production lines must include those upstream embedded emissions in CBAM calculations.
-This prevents secondary producers from claiming zero embedded emissions on scrap from coal-based primary smelters.
-Post-consumer scrap retains more favourable treatment — its upstream embedded emissions have been attributed to the original product lifecycle.
+The tricky pre-consumer scrap anti-circumvention rule formally introduced under the 2025 Omnibus package does add a mild constraint.
+Pre-consumer scrap originally originating from dirty, high-carbon production lines must honestly include those upstream embedded emissions in its CBAM calculations.
+This perfectly prevents sneaky secondary producers from claiming zero embedded emissions on scrap heavily sourced from coal-based primary smelters.
+However, post-consumer scrap retains much more favourable treatment, as its upstream embedded emissions have already been correctly attributed to the original product lifecycle.

 Frequently Asked Questions